 How Many Smart Casual Nights Are There on a Royal Caribbean Cruise?

 The maximum number of smart casual nights on any cruise is 3.
 Some short cruises won’t have any smart casual nights at all.
-If you are cruising on a cruise which is 3 or 4 nights in length you will just have one formal night and the rest will be casual.
+If you are cruising on a cruise that is 3 or 4 nights in length you will just have one formal night and the rest will be casual.

 Cruises Between 3-4 Nights: 0 Smart Casual Nights

 Cruises Between 5-7 Nights: 1 Smart Casual Nights

 Cruises Over 8-13 Nights: 2 Smart Casual Nights

 Cruises Over 14+ Nights: 3 Smart Casual Nights

 Each night of your cruise you’ll get a ‘cruise compass’ in your cabin.
 This is a little leaflet which will tell you everything that is going on the next day, the dress code for the next night will be included in the cruise compass.